National Pancake Day 2017 IHOP: How To Get Your Free Stack

 Despite the timing, IHOP’s National Pancake Day is not to be confused with International Pancake Day, an annual event held every February in Liberal, Kansas, or Shrove Tuesday, also called Pancake Day, where Christians the world over typically indulge in a pancake dinner before abstaining for 40 days during the period of Lent.

-Indeed the pancake chain filed a lawsuit in Los Angeles in 2010 against International House of Prayer in which it claimed use of the same acronym ‘IHOP’ by the evangelical mission diluted the chain’s brand and image.
+Indeed the pancake chain filed a lawsuit in Los Angeles in 2010 against International House of Prayer in which it claimed use of the same acronym IHOP by the evangelical mission diluted the chain’s brand and image.

 In the lawsuit the chain also claimed the use of the acronym by International House of Prayer confused customers and risked publicly linking the chain with a particular faith or religion.
 The matter was later settled out of court.